decentraland/adr/docs/ADR-45-entities-v4.md

 ## Context and Problem Statement

-We need to ensure entities once deployed are always valid and every client know how to read information.
-For the time being, entities v3 can be deployed with any information as metadata, which can lead several issues when something is missing or contains invalid data.
+We need to ensure entities once deployed are always valid and every client knows how to read information.
+For the time being, entities v3 can be deployed with any information as metadata, which can lead to several issues when something is missing or contains invalid data.

 ## Decisions